 1. Introduction and how to use this issue pack

-This issue pack is designed to provide broadcasters with the information needed to help create effective and entertaining radio programs on cassava.
-The issue pack focuses on cassava in Tanzania, but much of the information will be relevant to other sub-Saharan African countries where cassava is grown.
+This issue pack is designed to provide broadcasters with the information they need to help create effective and entertaining radio programs on growing groundnuts.
+The issue pack focuses on groundnuts in Malawi, but the information will be relevant, with some possible modifications, to other sub-Saharan African countries where groundnuts are grown.

-The issue pack begins with this introduction, then tells two stories about people in different parts of the cassava value chain.
+The issue pack begins with this introduction, then tells a story about a Malawian groundnut farmer.

-Section 3 presents information on growing cassava, and about the cassava value chain in Tanzania.
-Please see Resource Pack 95, Item 9 – An introduction to value chains – for the definition of a “value chain,” and to understand why value chains are important for both broadcasters and farmers.)
+Section 3 presents information on growing groundnuts, and provides a brief introduction to the groundnut value chain in Malawi.
+(Please see Resource Pack 95, Item 9 – An introduction to value chains – for the definition of a “value chain,” and to understand why value chains are important for both broadcasters and farmers.)
 Please note that our next Resource Pack will focus on the post-harvest aspects of the groundnut value chain.

-In section 4, we offer some suggestions on formats to use in creating a program on cassava.
+In section 4, we offer some suggestions for creating program on groundnut production.

-In the final section, we list sources for further information, including resource organizations, online radio programs, online videos, and online documents.
+In the final section, section 5, we list sources for further information on groundnut production, including resource organizations, online radio programs, online videos, and online documents.

 You could use the information in this issue pack in several ways.
 For example:

-- You could use the stories in section 2 as starting points for creating stories in your own area, by interviewing cassava farmers.
+- You could use the story in section 2 as a starting point for creating stories in your own area, by interviewing groundnut farmers.

-- You could use the information in section 3 as background information in any program on cassava.
+- You could use the information in section 3 as background information for any program on groundnuts.

-- You could use the suggestions in section 4 as starting points for creating a cassava program, possibly also using information in section 3 to inform your program.
+- You could use the suggestions in section 4 as starting places for creating a groundnut program, possibly also using information in section 3 to inform your program.

 - You could contact one or more of the organizations mentioned in section 5 for information or for experts to interview.